elastic/beats/metricbeat/module/kafka/README.md

 So here the advertised addressed to be used in the config is `172.26.0.2:9092`.

+This difference comes from here: https://github.com/elastic/beats/blob/master/libbeat/tests/compose/wrapper.go#L137

+This was needed before moving the metricbeat docker used in CI to host network, we can maybe remove this now if it complicates things.

 #### Configuring Kafka module
 In order to configure the Module we will use the advertised addressed to connect to the broker and the credentials